rossbruniges/accessibility-bootcamp/outline.md

     * explain the evolution of 2.0 from 1.0
   * digitial accessibility now part of the UK Equality Act 2010
   * target web accessibility case - settled for $6m dollars
+* Profit
+  * By making a site accessible you increase it's audience to more people.
+More audience, more money

 ### Interactive Activity